Ananya200314/IITM_TDS_Project2/happiness/README.md

    - Conversely, perceptions of corruption correlate negatively with Life Ladder scores (**-0.42**).
 Higher corruption perceptions can erode trust in institutions and harm subjective wellbeing.

 6. **Affective Wellbeing**:
-   - There’s a positive correlation between positive affect and Life Ladder (**0.51**) and a negative correlation with negative affect (**-0.35**).
+   - Thereâ€™s a positive correlation between positive affect and Life Ladder (**0.51**) and a negative correlation with negative affect (**-0.35**).
 This underscores that emotional states significantly impact how individuals rate their wellbeing.

 #### Implications